 But there was a distinct lack of any other 5G usage cases during the show.
 We should have expected this, as services designed to exploit 5G don’t really exist yet.

-This is work-in-progress stuff, and it seemed a lost opportunity that Apple hasn’t (yet) developed some kind of proprietary service to exploit the tech (though it is useful the company is offering new iPhone purchasers three free months of access to Apple Arcade).
+This is work-in-progress stuff, and it seemed a lost opportunity that Apple has not (yet) developed some kind of proprietary service to exploit the tech (though it is useful the company is offering new iPhone purchasers three free months of access to Apple Arcade).

-To be fair to all parties, despite 5G hovering around the tech conversation water coolers for the last couple of years, it’s still really just the beginning of its global deployment (bar, possibly, in China).
+To be fair to all parties, despite 5G hovering around the tech conversation water coolers for the last couple of years, it is still really just the beginning of its global deployment (bar, possibly, in China).

 Apple CEO Tim Cook said as much: “Today is the beginning of a new era for iPhone,” he said.
 “This is a huge moment for all of us.”